100ru/Secure-Vault-Bank/README.md

+# Table of Content.
+.Project Overview
+.Secure Vault
+.Features
+.Technologies Used
+.Project Structure
+.Installation & set up
+.Usage
+.Screenshots
+.Contributing
+.License
+.Roadmap
+.Acknowledgments

-# 1. Overview:
+# 1.Project Overview:
-This is a Bank Management System project implemented in Java using Swing for the graphical user interface (GUI) and MySQL as the backend database.
-The system allows banks to manage customer accounts, process transactions, and generate reports.
+  The Bank Management System is a desktop application developed in Java using the Swing framework for the graphical user interface and SQL for database management.
+This system allows bank administrators to efficiently manage customer accounts, handle transactions, generate reports, and ensure secure operations.
+It aims to simplify banking operations, enhance data security, and provide a user-friendly interface for both administrators and customers.

 # 2.Secure Vault Bank:
 "Secure Valut Bank System is designed to manage the daily operation of a bank , including account management , transactions, customer support, and financial reporting.
 This system ensures security, efficiency, and ease of access for bank employees and customers".
 This Valut Bank System is a simple, efficient, and user-friendly platform